 The Outback jacket will be available in black, black/silver and silver with black trim.
-It matches with the Rev'it Enterprise pants ($189.99) to make an outfit.
-The list price is $349.99 and it is available for pre-order at RevZilla, the webBikeWorld affiliate.
+It matches with the REV'IT!
+Enterprise 2 pants (review) ($189.99) to make an outfit.
+The list price is $349.99.

 Next is the Hunter race suit ($1,299.99) in white with black and red trim or black with white and red trim.
 It has the high-end features of the Stingray but it's cut for the "real world".